 Our intention is both to provide scientists with skills and confidence in communicating and to provide them with the first step on a longer journey of science communication and outreach.
 We are especially excited to work with institutions and attendees who are committed to using their skills to disseminate science and its value.

-Attendees of our workshops give them universally favorable reviews, reporting that they feel much more confident with public communication following the workshop, and 99% of 2015 attendees rated their workshop as “excellent.”
+Attendees of our workshops give them universally favorable reviews, reporting that they feel much more confident with public communication following the workshop, and 99% of ALL attendees rated their workshop as “excellent.”
 To quote one workshop participant, “This was time well spent.
 Not only did I meet a wonderful group of people, but learning to communicate my research made me more invested in being a scientist.”
 Click here for more words of praise for our workshops.

 Opportunities for Partnerships and Individual Workshopping/Follow-up